What Is Cyclical Depression? Mental Health Symptoms And Treatments

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 Cyclical depression is a term to describe depressive symptoms that recur periodically throughout someone’s life.
-It is also sometimes referred to as a recurrent depression, or bipolar III disorder, since it is a milder form of bipolar disorder.
-Rather than being a DSM-5 diagnosis, it is considered an umbrella term encompassing a range of mood and depressive disorders.
-These include cyclothymia, persistent depressive disorder (PDD), and seasonal affective disorder (SAD).
+It is also sometimes referred to as recurrent depression or bipolar III disorder, since a form of cyclical depression called cyclothymia can be considered a milder form of bipolar disorder.
+However, being “milder” doesn’t necessarily mean that it cannot contribute to significant distress.
+Rather than being a DSM-5 diagnosis or clinical mental health disorder, cyclical depression is considered an umbrella term encompassing a range of mood and depressive disorders.

-Any depressive disorder can be a severe impediment in a person’s life, and if you are an individual living with one, you may understand how challenging it can be.
-However, cyclical depression is treatable, and a few aspects of this condition may be beneficial to learn about if you’re experiencing it.
+Any depressive disorder can be a severe impediment in a person’s life, and if you are an individual living with a depressed mood, you may understand how challenging it can be.
+However, cyclical depression is treatable, and the mental health symptoms associated with this condition may be beneficial to learn about if you’re experiencing it.

 What is cyclical depression?

 The symptoms of cyclical depression can vary due to the range of mood and depressive disorders that may have cyclical patterns.
 If you live with cyclical depression, you might experience periods of profound sadness followed by days with a more elevated mood and energy levels.
-These mood swings are less severe than bipolar disorder, which can involve hypomania or mania episodes.
+These mood swings tend to be less severe than those seen in bipolar disorder, which can involve manic or hypomanic symptoms.

 Cyclical depression, physical illness, and PTSD

-According to the World Health Organization, over 280 million people live with a depressive disorder.
-While it can be expected for many people to experience depression symptoms after a loss or traumatic change, many people experience these symptoms on a cycle.
-For some, the symptoms of depression subside, only to return in episodic periods.
+According to the World Health Organization, around 332 million people live with a depressive disorder.
+While it can be expected for many people to experience depression symptoms after a loss or traumatic change, many people experience these symptoms in a cycle.
+For some, the symptoms of depression subside temporarily, only to return in episodic periods.
 This pattern is known as recurrent, cyclic, or cyclical depression.

 Rather than being a diagnosis, cyclic depression is a broad term used to describe a range of mood and depressive disorders.
 These include: